shanmo/shanmo.github.io/_posts/22-05-30-sagemaker.md

 ## Conclusion

 The admin account created for this workshop only lasts for three days, and does not have GPU access.
 We can save the contents to another account, or export to a github repo, my repo is [here](https://github.com/shanmo/amazon-sagemaker-immersion-day).
+The instructor shared some fun facts as well:

+- the user can create an instance that has M1 chip from Apple, since AWS has collaborated with Apple
+- Netflix uses AWS to do the graphics rendering, so all the work is done in the cloud